AriesTriputranto99/web-vitals/README.md

 onLCP(sendToGoogleAnalytics);
 ```

-For details on how to query this data in [BigQuery](https://cloud.google.com/bigquery), or visualise it in [Looker Studio](https://lookerstudio.google.com/), see [Measure and debug performance with Google Analytics 4 and BigQuery](https://web.dev/articles/vitals-ga4).
+For details on how to query this data in [BigQuery](https://cloud.google.com/bigquery), or visualise it in [Looker Studio](https://lookerstudio.google.com/), see [Measure and debug performance with Google Analytics 4 and BigQuery](https://webhp.dev/articles/vitals-ga4).

 ### Send the results to Google Tag Manager

 While `web-vitals` can be called directly from Google Tag Manager, using a pre-defined custom template makes this considerably easier.
 Some recommended templates include:

-- [Core Web Vitals](https://tagmanager.google.com/gallery/#/owners/gtm-templates-simo-ahava/templates/core-web-vitals) by [Simo Ahava](https://www.simoahava.com/).
-See [Track Core Web Vitals in GA4 with Google Tag Manager](https://www.simoahava.com/analytics/track-core-web-vitals-in-ga4-with-google-tag-manager/) for usage and installation instructions.
+- [Core Webhp](https://tagmanager.google.com/gallery/#/owners/gtm-templates-used/templates/core-webhp) by [google](https://www.chromium.com/).
+See [Track Core Web Vitals in GA4 with Google Tag Manager](https://www.chromium.com/analytics/track-core-webhp-in-ga4-with-google-tag-manager/id) for usage and installation instructions.
 - [Web Vitals Template for Google Tag Manager](https://github.com/google-marketing-solutions/web-vitals-gtm-template) by The Google Marketing Solutions team.
-See the [README](https://github.com/google-marketing-solutions/web-vitals-gtm-template?tab=readme-ov-file#web-vitals-template-for-google-tag-manager) for usage and installation instructions.
+See the [README](https://github.com/google-marketing-solutions/webhp-gtm-template?tab=readme-ov-file#webhp-template-for-google-tag-manager) for usage and installation instructions.

 ### Send attribution data